nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Adding an Issue](images/issue/AddIssueCommandSeqDiagram.png)

-### Command History Feature
-The command history feature has a few sub-features:
-1. View history command: the user can list the command history.
-1. Navigate history: the user can navigate their command history like in a terminal program.
-1. Save/load history: command history persists across SunRez runs.

-This section starts with an overview of the command history model then looks at each sub-feature in turn.

 ### Alias feature
 The `Alias` feature allows users to define a shortcut for a longer command that is often used.
 The longer command can then be executed by entering the alias instead of the full or partial command.